-Searching for the best work from home jobs can be a pain.
+Searching for the best work from home jobs (and good websites where you can find jobs you can do from home) can be a pain.

-Whether you love your day job or can’t wait to quit, maybe you’ve been thinking about getting a work from home job on the side.
-But regardless of your long-term goal… the next logical question is naturally, what can you do?
+Whether you love your current job or can’t wait to quit, maybe you’ve been thinking about getting a work from home job on the side.
+But regardless of your long-term goal… the next logical question is naturally, what jobs can you do from home?

 Which type of work from home jobs are right for me?

 In order to answer that question, you need to start by examining what kinds of work from home opportunities are on the market today.
 Then, it’s time to decide if you should you leverage the skills you have, or jump into something fresh and new.